 Worried about not running enough?
 Train like a triathlete!

-- If you’re running 3 days or less include another 1-2 days of other movement such as bike sessions, pool sessions, and rowing.
+If you’re running 3 days or less include another 1-2 days of other movements such as bike sessions, pool sessions, and rowing.
 These sessions will continue to build your fitness, and aerobic foundation, without adding more abusive running miles.
-In essence, train like a triathlete and you’ll be marathon ready with less weekly mileage and less abuse!
+In essence, train like a triathlete and you’ll be marathon ready with lower weekly mileage and less abuse!

 How Much Will It Cost To Run A Marathon?

-The cost doesn’t stop at the Race Entry Fee.
-There is new equipment (you’ll be surprised how much “stuff” you’ll want outside of just a pair of shoes.)
+The cost doesn’t stop at the race entry fee.
+You’ll be surprised how much “stuff” you’ll want outside of just a pair of shoes.
 And if you’re investing this much time and energy into something, it’s probably worth it to make sure you have everything you need to make it through the training and the race.

-- Of course, We recommend our Building Distance program, which includes coaching support, an online community and personal attention from our coaches, as well as a full training program, but regardless, you should get some type of help in this arena!
+Of course, We recommend our programs, which include a mobile app with coaching support and online community as well as full training programs, but regardless, you should get some type of help in this arena!

-- You can also hire a personal trainer for strength work at a gym!
+You can also hire a personal trainer for strength work at a gym!
 This costs anywhere from $50 an hour to $150 plus.
-Your best bet is to ask around your running friends as not all strength trainers are familiar with runners and especially with marathon runners.
+Your best bet is to ask around among your running friends as not all strength trainers are familiar with the specific needs of runners.

-- Another tip is to get a few friends together to split the cost of a strength session.
+Another tip is to get a few friends together to split the cost of a strength session.
 You get a cheaper rate, motivation from your friends, and your trainer usually gets a little more than his 1v1 rate…a win-win all around.
-You definitely want someone who speaks your language.

-- Boot camps and CrossFit classes can run from $20-$30 drop ins.
-Often you can purchase 10 classes passes and save a little bit per class.
-Again, before you commit make sure the time and location is convenient, you connect with your instructors, and they focus on you and your technique!
+Boot camps and CrossFit classes can run from $20-$30 drop-ins.
+Often you can purchase a 10 classes pass and save a little bit per class.
+Again, before you commit to making sure the time and location are convenient, you connect with your instructors, and they focus on you and your technique.

 How To Pick The Right Race